mohit497/smart-screen-layout/README.md

 # smart-screen
-Data model for displaying media content on different screen sizes
+Data model for creating adaptive layouts for screens based on size

+Medium large small - the content will fit perfectly and display perfectly